Shakib-BD/Firmware-Dumper/README.md

 - Then tap Add Secrets.
 - If actions are not enabled, enable them from settings.
 - Go to: this repository > Actions > All workflows> Auto Firmware Dumper by @YZBruh > Run workflows > Fill in the requested information.
-- When the process is completed, you will have the following among your repositories: dump_brand_device.
+- When the process is completed, you will have the following among your repositories: dump_`<brand>`_`<device>`.
 And if you've approved it, the repository of device trees you've approved.
 You will understand when you look.

 ## Small explanations and notes
 - Any deficiencies or problems on the dump are caused by Stock ROM.